vladimirpetrovski/petrovski.co/content/about.md

 ![Profile picture 2](/images/profile.jpg)

-My name is Vladimir Petrovski and I am a mobile engineer.
-I am very much interested in [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) and constantly exploring all related technologies to it.
-Exploring the [ubiqutius computing](https://en.wikipedia.org/wiki/Ubiquitous_computing), helps me dive into very challenging every day problems and working on very awesome projects.

-I am deeply working on improving my open source contributions, helping others and sharing my knowledge.
+Hi there, I am Vladimir Petrovski and I am a mobile engineer.
+[Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) is my current field of interests and I am using every moment of my free time to dive deeply into the technologies related to it.
+Exploring [ubiqutius computing](https://en.wikipedia.org/wiki/Ubiquitous_computing) gives me the opportunity to solve challenging, everyday problems and work on very awesome projects.
+In the meantime, I'm improving my open source contributions and sharing my knowledge.
 This website is one of them.

-If you want to check out more on me, follow me on my personal accounts:
+👇 Check out my personal accounts

 * [Twitter](https://twitter.com/petrovskivlad)
 * [LinkedIn](https://www.linkedin.com/in/vladimirpetrovski/)